-CETL staff provide a number of services for faculty and instructors at UWM.
+CETL staff provide a number of services for faculty, instructors, and departments at UWM.

 Consultations typically focus on areas such as:

 - assessing and enhancing a current course

 - creating a new course or revising an existing course, assignment, or syllabus

 - understanding and measuring what students are learning • exploring new pedagogical techniques or different approaches to class or course design

 - interpreting comments and numerical results from Student Evaluation of Teaching forms.